stla/OwenR/README.md

-# OwenFunctions
+# OwenR
-Owen T-function and Owen Q-function
+Pure R implementation of Owen T-function and Owen Q-function